Circuit Technology Center 22 Parkridge Road

 Note: If a profile has not been defined, a profile will need to be created.

-5. Close the cover of the Mini BGA Reflow Oven and press the start button.
-The oven will go through the required preheat, reflow, and cooling cycles.
+5. Close the cover of the mini BGA reflow oven and press the start button.
+The oven will undergo the required preheat, reflow, and cooling cycles.

-6. When the temperature has cooled below 100 ° C, use gloves and remove the reball fixture from the Mini BGA Reball Oven once.
-Allow the fixture and components to cool for one minute to ensure package thermal stability prior to removing the BGA component from the fixture.
+6. When the temperature has cooled below 100° C, use gloves and remove the reball fixture from the mini BGA reball oven.
+Allow the fixture and components to cool for one minute to ensure package thermal stability before removing the BGA components from the fixture.

-7. Visually inspect the BGA components balls for proper alignment and appearance.
+7. Inspect the BGA component balls for proper alignment and appearance.

 8. Clean the BGA components in an approved cleaning solution.